oswaldoludwig/Eigenvalue-Decay-Regularizer-for-Keras/README.md

 # Eigenvalue Decay Regularizer for Keras
 Eigenvalue Decay is a new option of weight regularizer to the deep learning practitioner that aims at maximum-margin learning.
 This code implements a light version of the Eigenvalue Decay regularizer for the Keras library.
 This version approximates the dominant eigenvalue by a soft function given by the power method.
-In case of publication using this package cite:
+In case of publication using this software package cite:

 Oswaldo Ludwig, Urbano Nunes, and Rui Araujo.
 "Eigenvalue decay: A new method for neural network regularization."
 Neurocomputing 124 (2014): 33-42.